BitPatty/imgproxy-url-builder/README.md

 ## Usage

-You can simply import the param builder and chain your transformations.

-For a list of available transformations visit the [API documentation page](https://zint.ch/imgproxy-url-builder/classes/ParamBuilder.html).
+You can import the param builder and chain your transformations.
+For a list of available transformations check the sections below.

 ```typescript
 import pb from '@bitpatty/imgproxy-url-builder';